Skip to main content

 wren memory index

-4. Export learned context to your repo
+4. Commit the learned context

-git add queries.yml
+git add knowledge/

 When to come back here